coranstow/cp-kafka-local-examples/Multi-K8s-Stretch/readme.md

 In the case of a single Kubernetes cluster we can use StatefulSets to manage the ZooKeeper and Kafka nodes, each of which must have a distinct ID.
 When we are stretching the Confluent cluster acres multiple Kubernetes Clusters, however, we need to more carefully manage how ZooKeeper and Kafka IDs are created so that they don't collide.

 We also have to go to some effort to ensure that all of the nodes in each cluster that need to talk to each other can do so.
-For this we need to configure our Kubernetes services so that all the nodes can talk to all f the other nodes that they need to talk to.
+For this we need to configure our Kubernetes services so that all the nodes can talk to all of the other nodes that they need to talk to.

 Why even use Kubernetes when this would be much simpler with just some VMs?
 Well, because sometimes you are told to use Kubernetes and that's all there is to it.